rgb-protocol/rgb-aluvm/README.md

 ISA extensions) is blockchain environments, consensus-critical computations, edge computing, multiparty computing (including deterministic machine learning), client-side-validation, sandboxed computing and genetic algorithms.

-For more details on AluVM, please check [the specification][AluVM], watch detailed presentation on [YouTube] or check [slides] from the presentation.

 ## Design